nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

  - `provider` possible values are `do` for DigitalOcean, `aws` for Amazon AWS, `gcp` for Google Could Provider, `azure` for Microsoft Azure, and `local` for a local or existing kubernetes deployment.

+ - `ci_cd`: is the continuous integration and continuous deployment framework to use.
+Currently, only `github-actions` is supported.

  - `domain`: is the top level URL to put JupyterLab and future services under such a monitoring.
 For example `jupyter.qhub.dev`